Dwengo7/readthedocs/docs/source/index.rst

-Welcome to Tutor app documentation!
+Welcome to The Tutor app documentation!
 ===================================